gtsteffaniak/filebrowser/README.md

 > [!WARNING]
 > There is no stable version yet.
 Always check release notes for bug fixes on functionality that may have been changed.
 If you notice any unexpected behavior -- please open an issue to have it fixed soon.

-FileBrowser Quantum is a fork of the file browser opensource project with the following changes:
+FileBrowser Quantum is a fork of the file browser open-source project with the following changes:

-  1. [x] Indexes files efficiently.
+  1. ✅ Indexes files efficiently.
 (See [indexing Wiki](https://github.com/gtsteffaniak/filebrowser/wiki/Indexing) for more info.)
      - Real-time search results as you type
      - Search supports file/folder sizes and many file type filters.
      - Enhanced interactive results that show file/folder sizes.
-  2. [x] Revamped and simplified GUI navbar and sidebar menu.
+  2. ✅ Revamped and simplified GUI navbar and sidebar menu.
      - Additional compact view mode as well as refreshed view mode styles.
      - Many graphical and user experience improvements.
      - right-click context menu
-  3. [x] Revamped and simplified configuration via `config.yaml` config file.
+  3. ✅ Revamped and simplified configuration via `config.yaml` config file.
-  4. [x] Better listing browsing
+  4. ✅ Better listing browsing
      - Instantly Switches view modes and sort order without reloading data.
      - Folder sizes are displayed
      - Navigating remembers the scroll position, navigating back keeps the last scroll position.
-  5. [x] Developer API support
+  5. ✅ Developer API support
      - Ability to create long-live API Tokens.
      - Helpful Swagger page available at `/swagger` endpoint.

 Notable features that this fork *does not* have (removed):

- - jobs/runners are not supported yet (planned).
+ - ❌ jobs/runners are not supported yet (planned).
- - shell commands are completely removed and will not be returned.
+ - ❌ per-user rules are not supported yet (planned).
- - pagination for directory items for extremely large directories.
+ - ❌ pagination for directory items for extremely large directories.
+ - ❌ shell commands are completely removed and will not be returned.
  - see feature matrix below for more.

 ## About

 FileBrowser Quantum provides a file-managing interface within a specified directory and can be used to upload, delete, preview, rename, and edit your files.
 It allows the creation of multiple users and each user can have its directory.

 This repository is a fork of the original [filebrowser](https://github.com/filebrowser/filebrowser) with a collection of changes that make this program work better in terms of aesthetics and performance.
 Improved search, simplified UI (without removing features) and more secure and up-to-date build are just a few examples.

 FileBrowser Quantum differs significantly from the original.
 There are hundreds of thousands of lines changed and they are generally